btjanaka/cpsm/README.md

 Then, when you decide to save a file, it moves from the solving directory to its main directory.

-**Important! init and save modes are not implemented right now; I am working on them.
-In the meantime, you can always copy the cpsm_config.py module I have here and modify it yourself, instead of doing init.
-You can also just move file manually to substitute for save.**
+**Important! save modes is not implemented right now; I am working on it.
+In the meantime, you can just move files manually to substitute for save.**

 ## Installation

+CPSM requires Python 3.6 or later (compatibility with earlier versions may be coming soon, however).
 To install, start by cloning this repo.
 Then, while in the repo, do:

 ```
-pip install .
+pip install -e .
 ```

+Make sure you use the `-e` option!
+If you do not, Jinja will not be able to read the templates.
 Now, you should be able to run the command `cpsm`.

 In a directory where you want to create solutions, do